Please see below for a sample agenda. We will finalize the actual 2023 agenda soon.

 8:00 AM

-This overview is designed to help attendees see our current working in the context of our historical experience as well as our current situation.
+This overview is designed to help attendees see our current work in the context of our historical experience as well as our current situation.
 We have all been living and working through a period of significant change as a result of our national economic and market environment.
-The degree and significance of the change we are experiencing suggests that we will look back from this point in time and refer to it as the “old normal”, recognize that our present time was one of transition, and refer to what follows as the “new normal”.
+The degree and significance of the change we are experiencing suggests that we will look back from this point in time and refer to it as the “old normal,” recognize that our present time was one of transition and refer to what follows as the “new normal.”
 With this perspective, we have a better chance of managing the change and transition that is upon us.

-This course is designed to help quarry operations and management understand and use practical mine/quarry planning to improve their operational results while improving their safety and financial outcomes.
-Practical applied production planning keeps one eye on current production activity and the other eye on middle / long term development requirements and objectives.
+This course is designed to help quarry operations and management understand and use practical mine/quarry planning to improve their operational results while also improving their safety and financial outcomes.
+Practical applied production planning keeps one eye on current production activity and the other eye on middle/long-term development requirements and objectives.
 Production has always been about designing, evaluating, creating, and managing an excavation sequence that is sustainable and profitable.
 Mines have always had to be rigorous and disciplined to bring a property online and make it go.
-Quarries, in the absence of market volumes that traditionally insured viability, can now benefit from a more disciplined planning effort that borrows from traditional mine planning programs as well as management methods borrowing from Lean-6 Sigma concepts.
+Quarries, in the absence of market volumes that traditionally insured viability, can now benefit from a more disciplined planning effort that borrows from traditional mine planning programs as well as management methods borrowing from Lean Six Sigma concepts.

 10:00 AM